 In order for this to work, you need to send them something that adds value and helps them make a positive purchasing decision.
 Eventually you will ask for the sale.

 There is no one right answer.

-The internet is filled with claims that it takes 7 touchpoints (e.g. emails) before they’re ready to buy.
-This originates from the late internet marketer Corey Rudl (he passed away 2005) who said that he had to connect with a customer at least 7 times via email before they were willing to purchase his online marketing courses.
+The Internet is filled with claims that it takes 7 touchpoints (e.g. emails) before they’re ready to buy.
+This originates from the late Corey Rudl, who said that he had to connect with a customer at least 7 times via email before they were willing to purchase his online marketing courses.

-That worked for him in his business, which doesn’t mean it will work for you.
-Above all make sure you’ve added value, proven your expertise and influenced the purchasing decision in a positive way.
+That worked for him and his business, which doesn’t mean it will work for you and yours.
+Above all, make sure you’ve added value, proven your expertise and influenced the purchasing decision in a positive way.

 The more complex and/or expensive the product, the more time and information prospects need before they’re ready to commit.
 It’s all about risk.